Logo

 • Vendor payments that you need to make to complete parts of the project

-If you subtract customer payments from vendor payments, this will be your project cash flow.
+This will be your project cash flow if you subtract customer payments from vendor payments.
 You don’t need to add this data to your overall budget, but it’s not a bad idea to do it when you have multiple projects going on at the same time.

 Budget planning for business must account for seasonal trends, too.
 Every business has trends that dictate the money that comes into a business during a specific time of year.
 For example, imagine apple farmers who sell apples during the fall.